-2. Next, a thicker layer of red lentil sauce, followed by béchamel, grated cheese and another layer of lasagne sheets.
+2. Next, a thicker layer of red lentil sauce, followed by béchamel, and another layer of lasagne sheets.

 3. Carry on as above.
 In one of your layers, spread the spinach over the red lentil sauce.

-4. Top layer: spread your lasagne sheets, béchamel sauce, a good covering of grated tasty cheese and parmesan cheese, and your salsa on the very top.
+4. Top layer: spread your lasagne sheets, béchamel sauce, and your salsa on the very top.